eea/eea.docker.searchservices/README.md

 git pull origin master # and get the docker-compose.yml containing the latests tags
 # Before this step you should backup the data containers if the update procedure fails
-docker-compose pull    # get the images and their tags docker-compose stop    # stop the running containers docker-compose start -d # start the running containers
+docker-compose pull    # get the images and their tags docker images | grep eeacms # inspect that the new images have been downloaded docker-compose stop    # stop the running containers docker-compose start -d # start the running containers
 ```